Here’s How Caffeine Affects ADHD

-- While it may help for others, too much caffeine may decrease the effectiveness of your medication.
-A study found that caffeine was much less effective than Dexedrine and Ritalin in treating ADHD.
+- While it may help some, too much caffeine for others may decrease the effectiveness of your medication.

-Important to note: Everyone is different.
-Some people find that caffeine helps their ADHD, while others find it doesn’t offer any benefit.
-And most importantly, listen to your body and follow up with your doctor to find out what works best for you.
+Even though caffeine is a natural substance, it still may impact ADHD symptoms and medication.
+Just remember—everyone is different.
+Some people find that a mug of caffeinated coffee in the morning helps their ADHD, while others find it doesn’t offer any benefit.
+For that reason, listen to your body and follow up with your doctor to find out what works best for you.

 RELATED: Why is Coffee Good For You?